More at rubyonrails.org:

 form_with(model: [@account, @article]) # => <form action="/1/article/9" ...>

-We are using a constraint to limit the scope to only match ID-like strings.
-You can change the constraint to suit your needs, or omit it entirely.
-The :as option is also not strictly required, but without it, Rails will raise an error when evaluating url_for([@account, @article]) or other helpers that rely on url_for, such as form_with.
+The :as option is also not mandatory, but without it, Rails will raise an error when evaluating url_for([@account, @article]) or other helpers that rely on url_for, such as form_with.

 resources :photos, only: [:index, :show]

-Now, a GET request to /photos would succeed, but a POST request to /photos (which would ordinarily be routed to the create action) will fail.
+Now, a GET request to /photos or /photos/:id would succeed, but a POST request to /photos will fail to match.

 The :except option specifies a route or list of routes that Rails should not create: